The determining role of covariances in large networks of stochastic neurons: Examples

 For simplicity, we take the microscopic parameters \(\alpha\), \(\beta\) and \(\gamma\) constant over populations and equal to their macroscopic values.
 In the same way, having chosen a connection coefficient \(c_{JK}\) from a population \(K\) to a population \(J\), we set the weight of the connection from any neuron \(k \in K\) to any \(j \in J\) to be \(W_{jk} = \nicefrac{c_{JK}}{\abs{K}}\).
 However, we do not assume the thresholds to be constant: we rather assume that thresholds in a population \(J\) follow a logistic distribution with mean \(\theta_J\) and scaling factor \(s_{\theta_J}\), having cumulative distribution function

-Finally, we always specify the distribution of the microscopic initial state from given values for the initial expectations of the active and refractory fractions of each population.
-To do this, we assume that the initial states of all neurons are independent and that they are identically distributed over populations.
-Indeed, given initial expectations \(\E{A}[J](0), \E{R}[J](0)\) for a population \(J\), this assumption implies that the state of each neuron \(j \in J\) is \(1\), \(i\) or \(0\) with probabilities \(\E{A}[J](0)\), \(\E{R}[J](0)\) or \(\E{S}[J](0)\) respectively.
-Then, the values of all initial covariances can easily be related to the initial expectations.
-For example,
+Finally, we always specify the distribution of the microscopic initial state from two pieces of information for each population \(J\): \begin{enumerate} \item values \(\E{A}[J](0)\) and \(\E{R}[J](0)\) for the initial expectations of its active and refractory fractions; \item a number \(n_J\) of distinct neuronal states assumed to divide its size \(\abs{J}\). \end{enumerate} To do this, we define a collection \(\bigl\{Z_J^\ell : J \in \mathscr{P}, \ell \in \{1, \hdots, n_J\} \bigr\}\) of independent random variables taking values \(1\), \(i\) and \(0\) with probabilities \(\E{A}[J](0)\), \(\E{R}[J](0)\) and \(\E{S}[J](0) = 1 - \E{A}[J](0) - \E{R}[J](0)\) respectively.
+Then, we split each population \(J\) in \(n_J\) subgroups of \(\nicefrac{\abs{J}}{n_J}\) neurons, and set the initial state of all neurons of the \(\ell\)th subgroup as the random variable \(Z_J^\ell\).
+For example, if we choose \(n_J = \abs{J}\) for each population, this simply amounts to taking the initial states of all neurons as independent random variables which are identically distributed over populations.
+If instead \(n_J = \nicefrac{\abs{J}}{10}\) for each population, then the network is split in subgroups of 10 neurons whose initial states are perfectly correlated, but the states of these subgroups are still independent and identically distributed over populations.

+This completely specifies the distribution of the initial state \(X_0\), thus specifying initial expectations and covariances as well.
+For example, the expectation of the active fraction of population \(J\) is

+as it should be.
+The same pattern works for the other two states.
+Then, similarly,

-The same pattern works for the other neuronal states, and \(\C{AR}[JJ](0)\) can be computed from the initial variances.
-Since the initial states of neurons are independent, the initial covariance between fractions of two distinct populations is zero.
-Using this method, all initial covariances are determined by the initial expectations once the size of each population is fixed.
+and again the same pattern works to compute initial variances for the other two states.
+Covariances between the fractions of a population in two distinct states can then be computed from initial variances, and since the initial states of neurons from distinct populations are always independent, any initial covariance between fractions of two distinct populations is zero.

+This method of choosing the initial state allows us to ensure that the initial state used with the second-order system is consistent with the initial distribution used in simulations of the underlying stochastic process.
+The distribution is admittedly somewhat artificial, but it allows to introduce between neuronal states nonzero correlations whose magnitude can be modified through the parameter \(n_J\), while still being convenient for numerical simulations.